Imogen-Wren-Studios/mood-bottle/README.md

 * Bar/Mood light designed to control WS2812B Addressable LEDs for a feature ornament.
 * Slow to Medium colour blending to create an effect that is visually stimulating without being too distracting.
 * Great for background light for a bar or nightclub.
-* A modern take on an 80s lava lamp with a far wider range of colours
+* A modern take on an 80s lava lamp with a far wider range and mixes of colours
-* Colour Palettes hand picked for a mix of high impact and low impact effects
+* Colour Palettes hand picked for a mix of high impact and low impact effects ** 2 Major modes: colour_palettes: High Impact Palettes, and planet_palettes: Low impact mode
+* Optimised for short WS2821B LED strings.
+All effects designed and optimized for just 8 LEDs!
+(But use as many as you wish)

 ___________________________________________________________________________________________________________